 District employees are required to report any instance of bullying of which the employee has first-hand knowledge.
 Moreover, the District will provide training for employees relative to enforcement of this policy.
-(Board of Education Policy 2655).

-Corporal Punishment: Prohibited
+Corporal Punishment: Prohibited Board Policy 2670

 No person employed by or volunteering for the School District shall administer or cause to be administered corporal punishment upon a student attending District schools.